Nottt/deluge/README.md

 OBS: Don't forget to change the ports, folders and --name and clean up the folders if you rebuild the docker after changing stuff

+# Known Issues

+## Thin Client not loading the GUI for plugins

+The thin client need the eggs locally in their plugin folder to render a GUI.
+This is usually `AppData\Roaming\deluge\plugins` on Windows.
+Download them from this github and put them in this folder before starting the thin client.